ramigs/nuxt-fauna-article/nuxt-fauna.md

 The concepts of Jamstack and "static-first" are not new and their advantages have been [extensively](https://css-tricks.com/static-or-not/) [documented](https://css-tricks.com/get-static/) before.
-Jamstack architectures allow us to build faster, more secure, and more scalable websites.
+Jamstack architectures allow us to build faster, more secure, more scalable websites.

 With HTML being pre-rendered once and then statically served from a CDN, the performance of a website has the potential to be great.
 Fetching data at the